No Energy? Fatigue Causes You Haven’t Considered But Must Address NOW

 Mercury, unfortunately, likes those same seats on the bus.
 And when the hemoglobin bus is full of mercury, there is no room for oxygen.
 In addition, mercury doesn’t like to jump off, but rather becomes a permanent passenger until the red blood cell, with a lifespan of about 120 days, dies.

 Fatigue and Root Canals

 Root canals are performed when a tooth is infected or injured.
 In essence, its blood supply and the nerve in the center of the tooth are removed.
-Your dentist or endodontists now sterilizes and packs the now hollow tube with material to prevent bacteria from entering what is now a dead tooth.
+Your dentist or endodontist then sterilizes and packs the now-hollow tube with material to prevent bacteria from entering what is now a dead tooth.

 But a tooth is actually made up of millions of tiny tubules that transport nutrients from the center of the tooth to the enamel.
-These tubules harbor bacteria.
-These tiny dentin tubules are estimated to be at least 100,000 yards in length!
+These tubules harbor bacteria and are estimated to be at least 100,000 yards in length!

 Without the cleansing flow of blood, this bacteria mutates into an anaerobic form that does not require oxygen and later morphs into powerful toxins.

 Over 460 different bacteria have been identified in teeth treated with root canals, with a high percentage being anaerobic species.
 These toxins drain from the lymphatic system and blood vessels to the rest of the body.4